emnoigi1452/ForceSave/README.md

 # ForceSave
- - An addon to SpigotMC to safely prevent incorrect rollbacks\n
+ - An addon to SpigotMC to safely prevent incorrect rollbacks
  - Author: StellarSeal [emnoigi1452]

 **NOTE**